Sayan8967/cis-ops-app/README.md

-# CIS Operations Dashboard & Chat Tool
+# CIS Operations Dashboard & Chat Tools

 ## Setup
 Ensure you have a `.env` in `frontend/` with: